vibridi/gomock/README.md

 - `-i IDENTIFIER` if the input file contains more than one interface declaration, you can use the `-i` flag to tell the program which one to parse.
 If not set, the program defaults to the first encountered interface.
 - `-x` if set, static functions are exported (usually those whose name begins with `with` and `new`)
 - `-u` if set, allows to output default functions and `With*` functions with unnamed arguments.
+- `-d` if set, outputs top-level `withFunc` function identifiers with the name of the service.
+This is useful to avoid "function redeclared" errors when mocks of interfaces with identical method names exist in the same package.
+For example, if the service name is `MyService` then `withFuncDoSomething` becomes `withFuncMyServiceDoSomething`.
 - `--local` if set, doesn't qualify output mock types with the package name.
 It qualifies them by default.
 The default behavior is to always output named arguments, as some IDEs reference them in code completion.
 - `--struct` if set, prints the output in struct style, instead of options style (see below for further details).